 To help you brush for the two minutes recommended by dentists, the Sonicare 2 has a built-in timer that picks up where it left off if you need to pause to rinse or add toothpaste.
 The timer stops the toothbrush and then resets automatically after two minutes of brushing.
 You can also reset the timer manually by placing the handle on its charger.

 The toothbrush is available in white, coral, steel blue, guacamole, and black.
 It’s important to note that Philips Sonicare has recently introduced an upgrade to this toothbrush called the ProtectiveClean 4100, so the price of the Sonicare 2 Series is likely to come down.

 Philips Sonicare 2 Series review: Features

 A full charge of the Sonicare 2’s nickel-metal hydride (NiMH) battery takes 24 hours, and a battery indicator on the handle tells you when it’s ready for use.
 You’ll get up to 14 days of brushing on a full charge, assuming you brush twice daily for two minutes each time.

-If this is your first electric toothbrush, the Sonicare 2 also has an easy-start feature that helps you get used to the sensation by gradually increasing its power over 14 brushing cycles – ideally a two-week period.
-If you’re worried about your orthodontics, dental work or veneers, Philips says the Sonicare 2 is safe.
+If this is your first electric toothbrush, the Sonicare 2 Series also has an easy-start feature that helps you get used to the sensation by gradually increasing its power over 14 brushing cycles – ideally a two-week period.
+If you’re worried about your orthodontics, dental work or veneers, Philips says the Sonicare 2 is safe on all of those.